liferay/liferay-docs/en/developer/frameworks/articles/web-services/02-headless-apis/12-filtrable-properties.markdown

 ---
-header-id: filtrable-properties
+header-id: filterable-properties
 ---

-# Filtrable properties
+# Filterable properties

 [TOC levels=1-4]

-Several APIs allow filtering and sorting by several properties.
-This is a noncomprehensive list of the properties that can be used to filter or sort:
+Some APIs return data that can be filtered and sorted by several properties.
+This is a non-comprehensive list of the properties that can be used to filter or sort.

 ## Headless Delivery API